Musician Marilyn Manson has been accused of abuse by multiple women, with allegations ranging from sexual assault to psychological abuse.

 “It felt like I was his property because he would offer me up for sexual encounters to please potential collaborators or friends,” she added.
 “He isolated me from my friends and family. ...
 He frequently became violent, throwing items including glass plates and heavy objects.”

-Walters said she continues to suffer from PTSD and depression stemming from her time with Manson.
+Walters said she continues to suffer from post-traumatic stress disorder and depression stemming from her time with Manson.

 McNeilly, a model, said Manson “lured” her in by “posing as the perfect boyfriend.”
 She said he soon began to abuse her by isolating her from friends, locking her in rooms and verbally berating her for hours.